18F/uswds-jekyll/pages/opportunities/AI-Innovation.md

 # Deadline

-5 PM Eastern, April 25, 2021; successful proposals will be contacted as soon as possible to allow a start date in June
+5 PM Eastern, May 25, 2021; successful proposals will be contacted as soon as possible to allow a start date in June.

 # Eligibility: